michealroberts/celerity/README.md

     when=datetime(2021, 5, 14, 12, 0, 0, tzinfo=timezone.utc)
 )

-# Provide a Sky target in equatorial coordinates at epoch J2000:
+# Provide an equatorial target in equatorial coordinates at epoch J2000 in units of degrees:
 betelgeuse = { ra: 88.792938, dec: 7.407064 }

 # Observe the target: